nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Actor performs a command that updates the System.
+1. Actor <u>undos a command (UC12)</u>.
-2. System executes the command.
-3. Actor requests to undo the recently executed command.
-4. System reverts changes made by the actor.
-5. Actor requests to redo the recently executed undo command.
+2. Actor requests to redo the recently executed undo command.
-6. System reverts changes made by the actor.
+3. System reverts changes made by the actor.

     Use case ends.

 **Extensions**

-- 5a.
+- 2a.
 There is no version to revert to.

-    - 5a1.
+    - 2a1.
 System shows an error message.

       Use case ends.